-In most cases, applicants will receive a confirmation from Citizenship and Immigration Canada (CIC) within minutes.
-However, some requests may need more time to process.
-If this is the case for your application, you can expect an email from CIC within 72 hours that tells you what your next steps are.
+In most cases, applicants will receive a confirmation from Immigration, Refugees and Citizenship Canada (IRCC) within minutes.
+However, some requests may need several days to process.
+If this is the case for your application, you can expect an email from IRCC within 72 hours of applying that tells you what your next steps are.

 Change of email address

 If you change your email address after you apply for an eTA, you must update your address online.
 You can do this with this Web form.

 You will be notified by email when your eTA is approved.
 Your eTA is linked to the passport you used in your eTA application.
 You will need to present the passport you used to apply for your eTA to airline staff each time you board a flight to Canada.